leafo/magick/README.md

 Blurs the image with specified paramaters.
 See [Blur Arguments](http://www.imagemagick.org/Usage/blur/#blur_args)

+#### `img:rotate(degrees, r=0, g=0, b)`

+Rotates the image by specified number of degrees.
+The image dimensions will enlarge to prevent cropping.
+The triangles on the corners are filled with the color specified by `r`, `g`, `b`.
+The color components are specified as floating point numbers from 0 to 1.

 #### `img:sharpen(sigma, radius=0)`

 Sharpens the image with specified parameters.
 See [Sharpening Images](http://www.imagemagick.org/Usage/blur/#sharpen)